Axia-Tech/AXIA-wiki/docs/general/claims.md

 ## Attesting to a Statement

-If you've already made a pre-genesis claim, you still have to agree to a statement using your AXIASolar account.
+If you've already made a pre-genesis claim, you still have to agree to a statement using your AXIACoin account.

-## Using AXIASolar-JS Apps
+## Using AXIACoin-JS Apps

 ### What you will need

-- Your AXIASolar account unlocked on AXIASolar-JS Apps UI.
+- Your AXIACoin account unlocked on AXIACoin-JS Apps UI.

-You will be sending a free transaction from your AXIASolar account on the AXIASolar-JS Apps UI.
+You will be sending a free transaction from your AXIACoin account on the AXIACoin-JS Apps UI.
 Once you make this transaction you will have the tokens available in your account.

-### Go to AXIASolar-JS Apps
+### Go to AXIACoin-JS Apps

 Proceed to [axiasolar-js Apps][claims app].
 You will need to grant Apps access to your account in some way.
 One way would be to go to the Accounts page and "create" a new account, replacing the generated seed or mnemonic with the one belonging to your account.
-The other way is by using the AXIASolar-JS extension and entering your seed or mnemonic there, which is generally safer than entering it directly to the Apps page.
+The other way is by using the AXIACoin-JS extension and entering your seed or mnemonic there, which is generally safer than entering it directly to the Apps page.

 ### Make the Attestation